sxsw/rfm/README.md

 	   # =>  {:use => :second_server, :layout => 'mylayout'}

-When rfm's objects need to access configuration settings, the entire heirarchy is compiled, starting at the top and merging in more specific settings down to the requesting object.
+When Rfm's objects need to access configuration settings, the entire heirarchy is compiled, starting at the top and merging in more specific settings down to the requesting object.
 Rfm uses the get_config method to retrieve this compiled hash.

 	   MyClass.get_config